RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-06/customizing-interactive-grid.md

   The row now displays **9000** for Budget.

 8. You want to create a control break on the Project column.
-Click Actions > Format > Control Break.
+Click **Actions > Format > Control Break**.

   ![](./images/set-control-break.png " ")